 Mycobacterium Chimaera Infection Lawsuits

 Heater-cooler devices are commonly used during heart surgery to control blood temperature during the procedure.
-However, certain devices distributed to hospitals nationwide prior to 2016 may have released a contaminated mist into the air of the operating room.
+However, certain devices may release a contaminated mist into the air of the operating room if proper cleaning instructions are not followed, or potentially contaminated systems distributed prior to 2016 were not removed by hospitals.

-As a result of problems with 3T Heater-Cooler Systems, individuals were exposed to an increased risk of M. Chimaera infections, which is a slow growing type of nontuberculous mycobacterium (NTM).
+If proper standards of care were not followed, individuals may have been exposed to an increased risk of M. Chimaera infections, which is a slow growing type of nontuberculous mycobacterium (NTM).
 Long after heart surgery, the infection may cause symptoms like:

 - Fatigue, Fever, Pain